-A note of caution, while I focus on estradiol, the mitochondria, and what happens to health when we remove estradiol pharmaceutically via Lupron or surgically via oophorectomy, it is important to remember that estradiol is not the only hormone synthesized in the ovaries nor are the ovaries the only hormone producing tissues.
-Moreover, the chemical castration induced by Lupron and other medications or via ovary removal disrupt and diminish synthesis of a myriad of hormones.
+A note of caution, while I focus on estradiol, the mitochondria, and what happens to health when we remove estradiol pharmaceutically via Lupron or surgically via oophorectomy, it is important to remember that estradiol is not the only hormone synthesized in the ovaries nor are the ovaries the only hormone-producing tissues.
+Moreover, the chemical castration induced by Lupron and other medications or via ovary removal disrupts and diminishes the synthesis of a myriad of hormones.
 Estradiol is simply where most of the research is focused, and so, it is where I too must focus, at least for the time being.

 Steroid Hormones and Metabolic Flexibility: A Critical Factor in Post Lupron and Post Oophorectomy Ill Health

 Steroid hormones regulate metabolic flexibility at the level of the mitochondria.
 Estradiol, the most frequently studied among the steroid hormones, plays a pivotal role in determining how food fuel is converted into cellular fuel or ATP.
 When we eliminate estradiol with medications such as Lupron and other GnRH agonists or antagonists, or when we remove a woman’s ovaries, depleting her primary source for estrogen synthesis, metabolic flexibility diminishes significantly.
 With the lack of metabolic flexibility comes several health issues, some noticeable, like weight gain, and others less noticeable, at least initially, like cardiac and neurodegenerative diseases.
 A common component of each of these conditions is mitochondrial dysfunction.
 Mitochondrial dysfunction can be initiated and accumulated via a number of mechanisms and over time, so estradiol is not the only variable, but it is a key factor that is often ignored.